nuejs/nue/packages/nuejs.org/docs/command-line-interface.md

 # show what will be built (without building)
 nue build .js .ts .nue --dry-run

-# use a template with custom output directory
+# create a website to a custom output directory
-nue create simple-blog -r dirname
+nue create simple-blog --root dirname
 ```

 ## How it looks